ZJUFanLab/SRTBenchmark/README.md

 <img src="./figures/Graphical Abstract.png" width="800">

-·We performed a comprehensive benchmarking analysis of 14 spatial clustering methods using ~600 datasets across ten technologies and eight organs.
+· We performed a comprehensive benchmarking analysis of 14 spatial clustering methods using ~600 datasets across ten technologies and eight organs.

-·We provided practical recommendations for method selection for spatially resolved transcriptomics across technologies, organs, and biological replicates, involving either cell type clustering or spatial domain identification.
+· We provided practical recommendations for method selection for spatially resolved transcriptomics across technologies, organs, and biological replicates, involving either cell type clustering or spatial domain identification.

-·We systematically assessed the influence of data characteristics and spatial patterns on clustering accuracy and offered the optimal preprocessing pipeline covering normalization, log transformation, gene selection, standardization, and dimension reduction steps for spatial clustering methods.
+· We systematically assessed the influence of data characteristics and spatial patterns on clustering accuracy and offered the optimal preprocessing pipeline covering normalization, log transformation, gene selection, standardization, and dimension reduction steps for spatial clustering methods.

 ## Datasets and Methods
 Please refer to **[Table1](./Table1_Dataset.xlsx)** for dataset details and the **[Methods](./Methods)** folder for example code of each clustering method.